The most powerful way to make a memorable impact in business presentations is to tell a story.

-In fact we’ve been telling each other stories for thousands of years to help us to make sense of the world and our place in it.
+In fact, we’ve been telling each other stories for thousands of years to help us to make sense of the world and our place in it.

 Can you imagine what life would be like without fairy tales?

-Uri Hasson at Princeton University suggests that during the telling of a story the brains of storytellers and their listeners activate the same regions of the brain in the same way.
+Uri Hasson at Princeton University suggests that during the telling of a story, the brains of storytellers and their listeners activate the same regions of the brain, in the same way.

 1. The Window